Sarrebourg: Medieval period

 At the beginning of the Middle Ages, Sarrebourg was a fortified town, located on the edge of the Lorraine and Rhine regions.
 It became the centre of a territory on the fringes of the influence zones of the neighbouring Lorraine and Alsatian powers.
 The existence of a saroensis pagus has been documented since the end of the 7th century; at that time the city had, among other things, a mint workshop.
 The Treaty of Meerssen, which concluded in 870 the division of Lotharingie between Charles the Bald and Louis the Germanic, refers to the county Sarachuua subterior, also known as Oberer Saargau.
 The latter stretched from the springs of the Saar to Sarreguemines and Sarrebourg was its capital, however it quickly disappeared.

 From the 12th century to the 15th century, Sarrebourg is governed by the Bishopric of Metz, which makes a Christianization zone facing Alsace.
 However, at the end of the 12th and beginning of the 13th century, the Counts of Dabo and the Counts Palatine of Metz possessed Sarrebourg and the upper Saar valley.
 It was not until the death of Gertrude de Dabo and the extinction of the Dabo-Moha lineage that the bishops of Metz again exercised authority over the city.
 Between the 12th and 14th centuries, Sarrebourg underwent significant urban development.
 The city asserts itself as a commercial center and extends its influence on the surrounding countryside.

-During this period, several religious infrastructures were created developped.
+During this period, several religious buildings were created or developed.
 In 1173 the bishop of Metz established a hospice near the western gate of the city.
-In 1222 the managment of this place and the leprosery of Hoff, was ensured by the Teutonic commandery.
+In 1222 the management of this place and the leprosery of Hoff, was ensured by the Teutonic commandery.
 The latter had just settled near the market place, at the time.
 Bishop Jacques de Lorraine turned the church of Saint-Étienne into a collegiate church by installing a chapter of canons.
 In 1265-1266 Franciscan monks settled in Sarrebourg and built the chapel of the Cordeliers; between 1250 and 1276 the Dominican convent of Weyerstein was founded.
 On the military level, the bishop of Metz Jean d'Apremont undertook the consolidation of the city’s fortifications and the construction of new walls between 1230-1240 which would be completed by his successor Jacques de Lorraine.